Luchixiang/NanoSIMS_Stabilizer_Python/README.md

 # NanoSIMS Stabilizer Python version
-This repository contains the python source code for our NanoSIMS stabilizer plugin which allows the batch processing and GPU acceleration
+This repository contains the python source code for our NanoSIMS stabilizer which allows batch processing and GPU acceleration

 If you prefer ImageJ plugin which is much easier for use, please go to https://github.com/Luchixiang/Nanosims_stabilize for more details.